ViniciusEderman/MultiplicationTableWithJS/README.md

 # 🤞 Hi Dev, are u ok? 🤞
-    I made this project to work some JS logic together with an improvement of my CSS
+    I made this project to work JS logic together with an improvement of my CSS

 # 🖥️ About the future of the project: